 For this assessment, we defined three scenarios based on regulatory aspects and the national and international commitments of the four countries where we assessed risks.
-In these scenarios, we assessed two timeframes, 2030 and 2050, to project our impact and adaptation over time.
+In these scenarios, we assessed change with a sense of responsibility and a vision of the future by identifying the risks to which we are exposed.
+To this end, in 2023 and 2024 we conducted a climate risk assessment that covered our operations in Peru, the United States, Ecuador, and Chile.
+As a result, we have established significant recommendations to and adaptation over time.